tylerchilds/tylerchilds.github.io/pages/about/index.md

 ### Who am I?

-Born and rasied on Cape Cod in Massachusetts, I grew an appreciation for the simple things in life early on, sand in my shoes and all that jazz.
+Born and raised on Cape Cod in Massachusetts, I grew an appreciation for the simple things in life early on, sand in my shoes and all that jazz.
 I've been gone from that life almost a decade doing a stint in Virginia for a few years and currently residing in sunny California.

 In my spare time, I'd like to pretend I do a lot of things because I aspire to do a lot of things, but I don't.
 So realistically, you can catch me playing video games or writing blog posts and making content on the side.